History

 1940s & 50s

-In Huntington in the 1940’s, people had been moving in increasing numbers from the central part of the city to the southeastern part of town.
+In the 1940’s, people were moving in increasing numbers from the central part of Huntington to the southeastern part of town.
 The Roman Catholic Diocese of Wheeling was aware of this population trend and, in 1950, Archbishop John J. Swint purchased a two-and-three quarter acre tract of land on Norway Avenue, in the city’s rapidly growing southeastern section.

 In the spring of 1951, a temporary gray-metal church building and a permanent red brick rectory were begun.
 Footers for the buildings were poured on June 14, 1951.